Mantaro/MantaroBot/README.md

 along with this program.
 If not, see http://www.gnu.org/licenses/
         </code>
         <br>
-        <a href="https://github.com/Kodehawa/MantaroBot/blob/development/LICENSE">The full licence can be found here.</a>
+        <a href="https://github.com/Kodehawa/MantaroBot/blob/development/LICENSE">The full license can be found here.</a>
     </body>
 </html>